 How much will it cost?

-You should also consider how much it will cost to live in Singapore (and Australia for the joint course).
+You should also consider how much it will cost to live in Singapore.
 The National University of Singapore gives advice on expected living costs here.

 Which Universities currently offer places for international students to study clinical psychology?